indragiek/SNRLastFMEngine/README.md

 ## iOS Compatibility

-This project is being used exclusively on the Mac right now, so it hasn't been tested at all on iOS. `SNRLastFMEngine` itself doesn't use anything that isn't available on iOS and therefore should work, but `EMKeychain` is only compatible with Mac OS X so the keychain access code needs to be replaced for iOS.
-I hope to implement complete iOS support in the near future, but if anyone manages to do it themselves, then a pull request would be appreciated.
+This project is being used exclusively on the Mac right now, so it hasn't been tested at all on iOS. `SNRLastFMEngine` itself doesn't use anything that isn't available on iOS and therefore should work, but **do extensive testing** before using `SNRLastFMEngine` in your iOS project.
+There is also currently no example application for iOS.
+I hope to add one soon.

 ## Contributing